lejunXTS/ESM-VOTAFM/README.md

 Implementation of "Efficient Siamese Model for Visual Object Tracking with Attention-Based Fusion Modules" on Pytorch.

 #  Environment setup
+This code has been tested on Ubuntu 22.04, Python 3.8, Pytorch 1.10.0, CUDA 11.3.
+Please install related libraries before running this code:
 ```bash
 pip install -r requirements.txt
 ```